 The festivals take place around May and June.

 Boutique Hotel Sint Jacob has the best combination of location, price, and quality I could find.
 This comfy hotel is ideal for either solo travelers and families, including your pet.
 It has a traditional Dutch decoration, simple but classy.

-The rooms are spacious and quiet, even though it’s located right in the center.
-They are equipped with tv, minibar, hairdryer, safe, etc, and some of them have a beautiful view of the city.
+The rooms are spacious and quiet, even though it’s located right in the center of Maastricht.
+They are equipped with a tv, minibar, hairdryer, safe, etc, and some of them have a beautiful view of the city.